 The result of sharing these links is that the other website reciprocates, and the blogger finds and adds a new backlink to their list.

 You will usually find information about the author in a small bio box at the end of a blog post or a link on the sidebar.
 The About Me section is made to provide a personal touch.
 But, of course, a faceless brand won’t have this distinction.

 When visitors read your blog, they may be curious about who wrote a particular piece of content.
 If you are writing for another blog, they may read your Bio and click on your website.
 This provides you with targeted, quality traffic.
 Also, if it’s the first time they visit your site, they’ll get to know you a bit more.

 4d.
 RSS feed link

 What is RSS?
 It stands for Really Simple Syndication.
 It’s a standard way of distributing content from a blog or website to visitors.
 An RSS feed allows your audience and other programs to access blog and website content in a computer-readable, standardized format.

 Sometimes this link appears when you click an icon on a blog.
-It’s easy to see your link, in WordPress you just type yoursite.com/feed, and you will have access to this feed.
-You can paste this link on a feed aggregator, this way you will be up to date with new posts from your favorite blogs without visiting the website directly.
+It’s easy to see your link.
+In WordPress, you just type yoursite.com/feed, and you will have access to this feed.
+You can paste this link on a feed aggregator.
+This way, you will be up to date with new posts from your favorite blogs without visiting the website directly.

 As sidebar material, you can find categorized archives, a blogroll, information about the author, and an RSS feed link.
 With this information at hand, you can browse through blogs more easily.
 You know what features you may find, so your browsing experience will be more productive.
-Now you know what standards elements to add to your blog if you choose to.
+Now you know what standard elements to add to your blog if you choose to.